 Oh "Solo," the "Star Wars" movie that made even hardcore "Star Wars" nerds say, "OK, maybe there is such a thing as too much 'Star Wars.'"
 The first true flop of the franchise, "Solo" turns the adventures of the universe's most lovable rascal wholly beige – and not just literally thanks to the muddy cinematography from the usually terrific Bradford Young.

 The end result's not unwatchable.
-After all, director Ron Howard – taking over for the fired masters of turning terrible ideas into greatness Lord & Miller – isn't a hack, just safe and unspectacular.
+After all, director Ron Howard – taking over for Lord and Miller, the masters of turning terrible ideas into greatness, unfortunately fired here – isn't a hack, just safe and unspectacular.
 But there's a reason why, when you're ranking "Star Wars" movies, you forget this one even exists – a shame for one of cinema's most memorable characters.

 6. "Rogue One"

 Heck, just the trailers for this first "Star Wars" spin-off are better than the last bunch of movies on this list.
 But as a whole, "Rogue One" is an entertaining "men on a mission" war movie that does its damnedest to find new wrinkles and angles on the "Star Wars" universe – mostly with success.